litmuschaos/v1-litmus-docs/docs/FAQs.md

  If you want to delete all chaos experiments then use `kubectl delete chaosexperiment <experiment-name> --all`

+### Q. How to monitor the CPU or Memory uses in Infra Chaso Experiments?

+<b>Ans:</b> For monitoring the CPU or memory uses, you can use the `top` command.
+    `kubectl top pods` or `kubectl top nodes`.

-#### Q. How will I know that the chaos has injected successfully?
+### Q. How will I know that the chaos has injected successfully?

 <b>Ans:</b> To check whether the chaos has injected successfully or nor check verdict in the chaosresult of the experiment.
 Use the following command to get the chaosresult.
 `kubectl describe chaosresult <chaos-engine-name>-<chaos-experiment-name>`.
 Check the `spec.verdict` in the chaos result.
 The spec.verdict is set to `Running` when the experiment is in progress, eventually changing to either `pass` or `fail`.

 ### Q. I'm still not able to run the Chaos Experiment what should I do?

 <b>Ans:</b> Don't worry we have recently added the video demo of the generic experiments you can take a reference from there if you are still facing the problem.
-Visit our YouTube channel <a href="https://www.youtube.com/channel/UCa57PMqmz_j0wnteRa9nCaw">Litmus Chaos</a>now.
+Visit our YouTube channel <a href="https://www.youtube.com/channel/UCa57PMqmz_j0wnteRa9nCaw">Litmus Chaos</a> now.

 ### Q. Is there any public channel where I can join?